A new understanding of nuclei spectra properties with propagation model: Summary

 \section{Summary}

 This work is aimed at understanding the primary and secondary components of each CR species recently observed by AMS.
 We took advantage of SDP propagation model, tracing the spectra from originate from sources and production during the transportation.
 We found that boron and fluorine are purely secondaries while the silicon spectra is not as pure primary as the oxygen.
 The primary component of CR species (He-C-O-Ne-Mg-Si-S-Fe) are the same class, N-Na-Al are secondary-dominated.
-All primary component are increasing with energy.The primary abundance of CR nuclei presented for the first time differs from that of the solar system.
+All primary component are increasing with energy.
+When particle energies are above TeV, diffuse propagation dominates and particle interaction is negligible.
+If they were one group, they would stay together with higher energy.
+Future more precise measurements above TeV could test if there are significant spectral differences and validate our model calculations.
+The primary abundance of CR nuclei presented differs from that of the solar system.
 This clean data set of primary and secondary component could help us to check the consistency between the observed data and the CR model.